Christa B. Allen and The Game Spark Romance Rumors With Flirty TikTok

 @christaallen @The Game ♬ original sound - noureen

-While she didn't caption the clip, the 30-year-old actress did provide further context in the comments after a fan wrote, "how dare you post this without any context."
+While she didn't caption the clip, the Revenge star did provide further context in the comments after a fan wrote, "how dare you post this without any context."

 "full context!"
 Allen replied.
 "I'm a single woman doing single woman things."